 - Redemptive Relationships with Unbelievers: We are called to take the life-changing gospel of Jesus Christ to those God puts in our lives.
 Building meaningful relationships with people who do not know Jesus and are in the sphere of our daily lives creates the perfect context for gospel conversations that God may use to bring them into his forever family of Christ followers.
 This kind of relationship doesn’t happen automatically; it takes loving effort and intentionality.

 In Luke 22:26 Jesus says, “Rather, let the greatest among you become as the youngest, and the leader as one who serves.”
 Jesus is our example, and you’re never more like Jesus than when you serve.
 Here are some opportunities to serve regularly at SBC.

 Kingdom Kids – Individuals teach lessons, care for babies, serve as a buddy for a child with special needs, and connect with kids as a helper.
 You can serve one Sunday each month during the worship service, or as a fill-in when needed.

-TeamKID – Individuals serve in many roles, including teaching, helping, being a special needs buddy, games, and more.
+TeamKID – Individuals serve in many roles, including teaching, helping, serving as a buddy for a child with special needs, games, and more.
 This weekly ministry is perfect for those who want to impact the lives of kids on a weekly basis each Wednesday evening.